 There are many uses of ratios in everyday life such as in recipes or map scales.
 Have you ever seen a ratio in the corner of a map?
 This helps you calculate the real distance from one place to another – in real life the distance between things that are 5cm apart on a map, with a scale of 1:5000, will be 25000cm apart, i.e. 250 metres.

-Related to ratios is the study of proportion.
+The study of proportion is related to ratios.
 You will need to have an understanding of how proportions and ratios relate to each other.
 This is important when you are revising both of these topics so if you are a fan of fractions, you should have no problems.

 If two amounts are in direct proportion to each other then they increase or decrease in proportion with each other.
 This involves very simple mathematics such as doubling or halving.
 For higher grades, students will also need to understand how inverse proportion works.
 Mainly, you will be asked to find the constant of variation.

 Measures also fits into a few other GCSE Maths topics including Number and Geometry.
 At this point you should already be aware of a vast amount of measurements so you can work on comparing and converting different units.

 You will also need to be familiar with compound units or compound measures which are derived from two other measurements.
 You can use the triangle method to memorise how to calculate mass, density and volume as well as distance, speed and time.